QIPCO British Champions Day Champion Stakes: Last 5 Winners

 Highlights (via Racing TV on YouTube):

-Pre-race favourite Baaeed did not quite live up to expectations before this edition of the Champion Stakes, coming in fourth.
+Pre-race favourite Baaeed did not quite live up to expectations in this edition of the Champion Stakes, coming in fourth.

 King of Steel (2023)